- About Us

 Key elements of the pilot include:

-"By improving communication in factories and enhancing worker grievance mechanisms, companies can identify and address issues in their supply chains more quickly," said Rob Lederer, Executive Director of the Responsible Business Alliance (EICC).
+"By improving communication in factories and enhancing worker grievance mechanisms, companies can identify and address issues in their supply chains more quickly," said Rob Lederer, Executive Director of the Electronic Industry Citizenship Coalition (EICC).
 "Our ultimate goal with this program is to create better, safer environments for foreign migrant workers throughout the electronics industry."

 In alignment with the UN Guiding Principles on Business and Human Rights, the provisions in the EICC Code of Conduct are derived from key international human rights standards.